-This can be quite annoying but will disappear when baby is born.
+This can be quite annoying but don’t worry, it’ll disappear when baby is born.

 24 Weeks Pregnant – Your Baby

-Your baby’s eyelashes, eyebrows and hair are present but they don’t have any pigment yet.
+By week 23 your baby’s eyelashes, eyebrows and hair are fully formed but they don’t have any pigment yet.

-Regardless of whether she’ll wind up being a blonde or a brunette, her hair is white right now.
+Regardless of whether your baby winds up being a blonde or a brunette, his or her hair is white right now.